 At First Place, my wife, Diana (Hakomi Trained) and I had the opportunity to take what we knew about helping people make real life changes from our private Hakomi practices and find ways to apply it in a setting where ongoing counseling wasn't possible due to the size of the clientele.
 (During our tenure at First Place, we assisted 3,445 families consisting of 6,103 children & 5,116 adults = 11,219 individuals.)

 I also do trainings for agencies in the community.
 Topics Include Creating a Transformative Environment, Poverty 101 Applied, and Understanding Human Behavior.

-I recently had the privilege of being one of the editors revising and updating the main Hakomi book, The Hakomi Way: Consciousness & Healing by Ron Kurtz.
+I recently had the privilege of being one of the editors revising, updating and creating an index for the main Hakomi book, The Hakomi Way: Consciousness & Healing by Ron Kurtz.

 I'm looking for a few people who are ready to do the work necessary for them to free themselves from the unnecessary suffering that results from being "stuck" and to see the world through new eyes.